Michèle Mouton: Early life and career

 Michèle Mouton was born 23 June 1951 in Grasse, a town on the French Riviera, close to the mountain stages famously featured in French rallies.
 Her parents grew roses and jasmine on their large property.
 After graduating from high school, Mouton began law studies, but would soon drop out and concentrate on a career in rallying.
-Although Mouton began driving her father's Citroën 2CV when she was 14 years old, she did not turn her interest to rallying until 1972, when her friend Jean Taibi asked her to practise the Tour de Corse with him.
+Although Mouton began driving her father's Citroën 2CV when she was 14 years old, she did not turn her interest to rallying until 1972, when her friend Jean Taibi asked her to practice the Tour de Corse with him.
 Mouton later co-drove for him in the 1973 Monte Carlo Rally, the first-ever World Rally Championship (WRC) event.
 After a few more rallies, Mouton's father suggested a switch to driving if she wanted to continue in rallying, and promised to buy her a car and give her one-year to prove herself.
 Driving an Alpine-Renault A110, she debuted at the Rallye Paris – Saint-Raphaël Féminin and then tackled the Tour de France Automobile.
 In the Île de Beauté, a complementary event to the Tour de Corse at the end of 1973, Mouton finished eighth overall.

 In the World Rally Championship, Mouton made her driver debut in 1974, finishing 12th in the Tour de Corse in an Alpine A110.
 It was rumoured her good performances were the result of a special engine, however her car passed inspection by WRC scrutineers.
 At the end of the year, Mouton was crowned both French and European ladies' champion.
 Re-entering the Tour de Corse the following season, she took seventh place.
 Mouton successfully defended her ladies' titles, and also competed in circuit racing: In an all-female team with Christine Dacremont and Marianne Hoepfner, she won the two-litre prototype category of the 1975 24 Hours of Le Mans.
 Recalling the race in 2008, Mouton said: "It started to rain I remember, and I started to pass everybody.
 I was running on slicks.
 In the pits they were saying 'Michele you must stop', but I did not want to because I was passing everyone."
 Her results attracted a major sponsor in the form of the French oil company Elf.
 In 1976, Mouton drove the A110 to 11th place in Monte Carlo and retired at the Rallye Sanremo.
 At the Tour de Corse, her debut in the newer A310 also ended in retirement.